-Columbia, Harvard, Stanford, NYU, Princeton, Yale, Vassar, Middlebury, UC Berkeley and Wesleyan are among Dwight Global's college acceptances.
+Columbia, Harvard, Stanford, NYU, Princeton, Vassar, Middlebury, UC Berkeley and Wesleyan are among Dwight Global's college acceptances.

 Dwight’s college counseling experts work with students.
 Chancellor Spahn, who has many years of experience in the field, assists and works with students as an ex-officio member of the team.
 Together, we help students identify the college that is the best fit based on their academic profiles, personal interests, and aspirations.